Special Educational Needs and Disabilities

 How does Little Doves Christian Pre-school know if a child needs extra help and what should I do if I think my child may have special educational needs or disabilities?

 - At Little Doves Christian Pre-school each child has a designated key person.
 Their role is to develop a trusting, sensitive relationship with the parents/carers and the child to enable a respectful sharing of information.
-If you have any concerns about your child's development, you can discuss these with your key person or our Special Educational Needs and Disabilities Coordinator (SENCO).
+If you have any concerns about your child's development, you can discuss these with your key person or our Special Educational Needs and Disabilities Coordinator (SENDCO).

 - Ongoing observations are made of every child at Little Doves Christian Pre-School and these are linked to the Early Years Foundation Stage (EYFS) Development Matters 2014 ages and stages of development.
-This, in some cases, identifies individual needs and if concerns are highlighted, they will be discussed with the SENCO.
+This, in some cases, identifies individual needs and if concerns are highlighted, they will be discussed with the SENDCO.
 If your child's key person has identified a possible individual need, they will discuss this with you and plan, with your support, your child's learning and development.

 - Reports from other health care professionals, such as speech and language therapists and health visitors will help to identify your child's individual needs.
-We welcome parents/carers and professionals to share these reports with the key person/SENCO in order to plan appropriately to meet these needs.
+We welcome parents/carers and professionals to share these reports with the key person/SENDCO in order to plan appropriately to meet these needs.

 How will you as a setting support my child?